SecKC/Web/vpn.md

 <h3><a href="https://github.com/SecKC/Web/raw/master/VPN.zip?raw=true">DOWNLOAD NEW OVPN CONFIGS HERE: [LINK]</a></h3>
 Please Note:  These configs were updated 09/15/2017.
 If you had prior configs, please delete and re-install these new ones.
 Naming scheme for files are:
 AzireVPN-Country-Port.ovpn.
 The files in the zip contain configurations for both random (rdm) and port 443 (443) UDP ports.
-If you need or desire something else, please visit the AzireVPN site and generate your own configs.
+If you need or desire something else, please visit the AzireVPN site and generate your own configs. <br>

 <b>Country Codes:</b><br>
 <b>ca</b> = Toronto, Canada<br>